expo/expo/docs/versions/v15.0.0/guides/configuration.md

     -   `infoPlist`

         Arbitrary configuration to add to your standalone app's native Info.plist.
-Applied prior to all other Exponent-specific configuration.
+Applied prior to all other Expo-specific configuration.
 No other validation is performed, so use this at your own risk of rejection from the App Store.

 -   `android`